adossantos-jr/psa_multispecies/README.md

  }
 ```
 #### Assigning probabilities as attribute scores
 One of the main features of the NOAA FIT PSA is the possibility of probabilistic scoring.
-Instead of an attributed being assigned a single category ("low", "moderate" or "high"), probabilities can be assigned to each category for each species.
-For example, assuming the *r* for the species *Acanthurus bahianus* does not place it in a specific category for *r*, but has a 50% probability of being assigned "moderate" productivity and 50% probability of being assigned "high" productivity, this can be done in this section (line 239):
+Instead of an attribute being assigned a single definitive category ("low", "moderate" or "high"), probabilities can be assigned to each category, for each attribute and each species.
+For example, if we assume that the *r* for the species *Acanthurus bahianus* does not definitively place it in a specific category, but has a 50% probability of being assigned "moderate" productivity and 50% probability of being assigned "high" productivity, this can be done in this section (line 239):

 ```
 species_list[['Acanthurus bahianus']]['high'][species_list[['Acanthurus bahianus']]['attribute'] == 'weight', ] = 2